okx/okexchain-docs/docs/developers/tools/create-wallet.md

 # Create Wallet
 ### Key Management
-This article is a guide about key management strategy on client side of your Decentralised Application on OKExChain
+This article is a guide about key management strategy on client side of your Decentralised Application on OEC

 ### Setup Web3
 `web3.js` is a javascript library that allows our client-side application to talk to the blockchain.
 We configure web3 to communicate via Metamask.
 `web3.js` doc is [here](https://web3js.readthedocs.io/en/v1.2.2/getting-started.html#adding-web3-js)

-### Connect to OKExChain network
+### Connect to OEC network
 ```javascript
     // testnet
     const web3 = new Web3('http://13.230.73.12:8545');